Rotational circulant graphs: A family of rotational non-Frobenius circulants

-The circulants $\Ga_{q, r}$ above cannot be Frobenius, for otherwise the fix point set of $[(p-1)^{p^r}]$ would be empty.
-Note that the fixed point set $F$ of $\Ga_{q, r}$ does not rely on $r$.
+The circulants $\Ga_{q, r}$ above cannot be Frobenius, for otherwise the fixed-point set of $[(p-1)^{p^r}]$ would be empty.
+Note that the fixed-point set $F$ of $\Ga_{q, r}$ does not rely on $r$.
 Note also that $\Ga_{q, e-1}$ is isomorphic to the cycle of $q$ vertices.

-As mentioned in the introduction, it was proved in \cite[Lemma 17]{BKP} that if a Cayley graph has a complete rotation such that the corresponding fixed point set is an independent set and not a vertex-cut, then its gossiping time can be easily computed.
+As mentioned in the introduction, it was proved in \cite[Lemma 17]{BKP} that if a Cayley graph has a complete rotation such that the corresponding fixed-point set is an independent set and not a vertex-cut, then its gossiping time can be easily computed.
 It is known \cite{BKP} that some popular networks, including hypercubes, star graphs and multi-dimensional tori, have this property.
 Theorem \ref{thm:q} shows that $\{\Ga_{q, 0}: q = p^e,\;\mbox{$p$ an odd prime, $e \ge 3$}\}$ is a new family of rotational Cayley graphs with this property.
-It was conjectured in \cite{BKP} that the fixed point set of any complete rotation of a Cayley graph is not a vertex-cut.
+It was conjectured in \cite{BKP} that the fixed-point set of any complete rotation of a Cayley graph is not a vertex-cut.
 Lichiardopol \cite{Lich} disproved this by a counterexample.
 Theorem \ref{thm:q} generalizes his construction to an infinite family of counterexamples, namely $\Ga_{q, r}$ with $1 \le r \le e-1$.
 In fact, the counterexample in \cite[Section 4]{Lich} is exactly $\Ga_{3^n, 1}$.